-A movement done almost level with and parallel to the ice.
+A movement done at almost level with and parallel to the ice.
 The core of the body must be clearly positioned away from the vertical axis.
 May not touch the ice with any other part of the body i.e.; hand, hip or the free leg.
-The boot of the free leg is allowed to touch the ice.
+A slight drag of the boot is allowed.